nanos/fedialgo_demo_app_foryoufeed/README.md

 1. Have fun.
 1. Profit.

+If you try out FediAlgo but don't plan on using it again you may want to revoke its permissions.
+This can be done by going to `https://{YOUR_SERVER}/oauth/authorized_applications` and clicking the "revoke" button.

 ## Setting Weights
 Once the initial load is complete you can adjust the way the algorithm weights various aspects of a toot when it decides what should be at or near the top of your feed.
 There's also a drop down for preconfigured settings (feedback appreciated!)
 Hopefully these are self explanatory: